 3. Loan Modification Option

 There may also exist situations whereby loan modification presents itself as a beneficial solution.
-This modifies current loan terms so that one can remain up-to-date with their mortgage and stay within their home, albeit under different conditions than what initially existed prior to these circumstances occurring.
+This modifies current loan terms so that one can remain up-to-date with their mortgage and stay within their home, albeit under different conditions than what initially existed before these circumstances occurred.

 For example, modifying could include increasing loan term length.
 This way the repayment takes longer and minimum payment amounts are reduced accordingly.
 This isn’t always combined with adjusting interest rate levels.
 So much depends on the particulars of your first mortgage.